Tax Tips for U.S. Americans Abroad

-In layman’s terms, if you are a U.S. expat and meet the requirements of filing/paying U.S. taxes, BUT forgot or didn’t know you have to file your U.S. tax returns and FBAR annually, you can use the Streamlined Procedure.
+If you are a US expat and meet the requirements of filing/paying US taxes, BUT forgot or didn’t know you have to file your US tax returns and FBAR annually, you can use something special.
+It’s an expat tax amnesty program called the Streamlined Procedure.
+This allows you to avoid tax evasion even in a great way.

-Keep in mind though, your actions must be innocent.
-The IRS emphasizes that neglect and inadvertence for U.S. taxes must be the result of a ”good faith misunderstanding of the requirements of the law.”
-So unless you got sweat dripping down your forehead because you know you’ve been avoiding US taxes for some years now, you’re going to be okay.
+The IRS emphasizes that neglect and inadvertence for US taxes must be the result of a ”good faith misunderstanding of the requirements of the law.”
+So unless you have accrued a large amount of unpaid taxes intentionally, it will all be okay!

 You as a U.S. expat are eligible to use the Streamlined Procedure if: